-- Wide reading - Going to the theatre - Listening to radio plays on BBC Radio 4 or 3 - Volunteering to hear children read or reading to children in a primary school - Entering essay competitions in school (Kenneth Grahame) and nationally (Betty Haigh Shakespeare prize - deadline September 2024) - Entering poetry competitions, e.g. next year's Tower Poetry - Learning poems by heart - Helping with your House play - Subscribing (£10 a month) to BBC Maestro for an online creative writing course (writers range from Malorie Blackman and Julia Donaldson to Alan Moore and Jed Mercurio) - Visiting art galleries to think about stories in art - Writing reviews of books you read or plays you see - Starting a book club or a creative writing club at school - Oxford University English Faculty has public bookable events (e.g. Professor of Poetry lectures) - Oxford Centre for Life Writing (Wolfson College most events and talks are free)
+- Wide reading - Going to the theatre - Listening to radio plays on BBC Radio 4 or 3 - Volunteering to hear children read or reading to children in a primary school - Entering essay competitions in school (Kenneth Grahame) and nationally (Betty Haigh Shakespeare prize - deadline 1st September 2025) - Entering poetry competitions, e.g. next year's Tower Poetry - Learning poems by heart - Helping with your Shell House play - Subscribing (£10 a month) to BBC Maestro for an online creative writing course (writers range from Malorie Blackman and Julia Donaldson to Alan Moore and Jed Mercurio) - Visiting art galleries to think about stories in art - Writing reviews of books you read or plays you see - Listening to podcasts e.g. Sam Leith's Book Club - Starting a book club or a creative writing club at school - Oxford University English Faculty has public bookable events (e.g. Professor of Poetry lectures) - Oxford Centre for Life Writing (Wolfson College most events and talks are free)